racquesta/sampleLesson/README.md

 * The `Logger` class is similar to the console in javascript.
 It allows us to write out or retrieve text from the the debugging log.
 The log can be found by going to `Views > Logs`.

-* Slack out the following link to students:
+* Slack out the following Google Apps Script Spreadsheet Reference link to students:
 [Google Apps Script - Spreadsheet Reference](https://developers.google.com/apps-script/reference/spreadsheet/)